-Other restaurants harbor a slew of waistline assassins as well, but The Cheesecake Factory is my favorite.
+Other restaurants harbor a slew of waistline assassins as well, but The Cheesecake Factory is my guilty pleasure.
 The sight of a burrito the size of a log or a salad bigger than my son’s head titillates in its gustatory possibilities.

 That’s How Many Calories?